What is mental health?

-There are many ways to understand mental health based on our experiences, education, families and cultures.
+What exactly is "mental health"?
+What are the differences between “mental health” and “mental illness”?
+There are many ways to understand mental health based on our experiences, families and cultures.
 It’s not just about illness.
 We all have a state of mental health all of the time.
-A public health approach to mental health helps us to improve the mental health of all children and families, not just those with diagnoses.
+A public health approach to mental health helps improve the mental health of all children and families, not just those with diagnoses.
+Watch this video to learn about a public health approach to mental health and well-being.
+Use the discussion questions to start conversations with others.

 Children's mental health case studies — These online, interactive tools encourage practitioners, instructors, graduate students, and community partners to collaborate together and explore how to respond effectively to mental health needs.